 Integration tests utilize Godog, which uses Gherkin (Cucumber) to define sets of test cases.
 These test cases are known as features in Gherkin terminology known as features.
 The features are located in test/integration/features folder.
 Features for Minishift follow these basic concepts:

 Features which follow a happy path of user.
 For example, basic.feature or coolstore.feature.

 Features which focuses on specific fields of Minishift functionality or individual commands.
 For example, proxy.feature or cmd-version.feature.

 By default, tests are run against the binary created by

-To run the tests, use the following command:
+To run the basic test, use the following command:

 $ make integration